End-2-End-Technologies-Inc/libmodbus-e2e/SECURITY.md

 Once the vulnerability is fixed, new releases will be published and an issue will be created to disclose the vulnerability.

-The reporter name will be credited (if you wish).
+The reporter name can be credited (if the reporter wishes so).